amandafeng001/kubo-deployment/docs/hack/multiple-clusters.md

 Then modify the director.yml, in docs/hack/director.yml is a sample manifest for bosh director.

+Note: please make sure the network bosh director is deployed to has access to internet. and also the 'dns_recursor_ip' is the dns server ip.
+In our dev setup on Nimbus, this dns server ip should be the same nameserver ip in your jumphost's /etc/resolv.conf .

 # deploy a K8S cluster
 create a file named <cluster-name>-vars.yml